 Steven Lareau, Clinton, TN

 Just made your Vermont Maple Pig Candy for some friends and family and everyone LOVED it!!!!
 I also made the Bourbon Baked Beans and they loved them too!!!
 It was an awesome Sunday dinner, thanks for the website!!
 BTW, it was all made on my 22" Weber along with the Smokenator 1000 which is a great product (I'm glad to see you endorse it as it really does an AWESOME job of smoking).

 Meat... you are truly a rib virtuoso!
 I accidently found your site while looking on information about purchasing my 1st smoker and couldn't have found a better site if God Himself picked it out for me.
 Okay, enough of inflating your ego.
 I only intended to stay a few minutes on your site but when I looked down at the clock I was amazed to find myself on here for the last 2 hours.
 Tell you what brotha, if you don't know it about smokin', grillin', and product knowledge it ain't known yet!
 From one BBQ aficionado to another, thanks again for sharin' what ya know.

 Your web site is a treasure trove!

 I recently won first place in ribs out of 20 competitors with your Vermont Pig Candy recipe.
 It was our first time using it, and made the best ribs we've every tasted by far.
 I cannot compliment your site enough on it's thoroughness in explaining the art of BBQ.
-I have learned so much since I stumbled across your page and especially enjoy your Rib Science section.
+I have learned so much since I stumbled across your page and especially enjoy your Rib Science blockquote.